 We will be making heavy use of the investigations in the first four chapters of the book.
 I encourage you to take notes directly in the book and to supplement as we go along.
-We will also make use of several communication tools in Canvas (e.g., chat, discussion boards), but I also expect you to check your Cal Poly email regularly.
+We will also make use of several communication tools in Canvas (e.g., discussion boards), but I also expect you to check your Cal Poly email regularly.
 You will also need access to a browser (for applets) and to use either R or JMP.
-You are also encouraged to use a scientific calculator.

 Statistical Package/Calculators: We will primarily be using the JMP and/or R software packages for data analysis and exploration.
 You will be given instructions for how to use Excel, Word, JMP, R, and applets as needed for this course.
 You will need access to these packages outside of class as well.
-You are also encouraged to bring a scientific calculator with you to every class session.